Rlk81/CS3398-cardassians-S2019/README.md

  Status of project: functional and looking better than ever!
  Current additional features: Revamped UI, added difficulty settings, Lines to predict block placement, Hold Piece, revamped internal code.
 * Ralph
-  * I did follow through with my previous ambitions from the last sprint as i added lines to help predict where blocks would land and helped implenement a basic facade pattern.
+  * I did follow through with my previous ambitions from the last sprint as i added lines to help predict where blocks would land inside of game.cpp and helped implenement a basic facade pattern inside of facade.cpp.
   * For the next sprint I would like the ability to change the color of blocks during the game.
 * Brian
   *